ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d1 - a - Functions Advanced.md

   ```

-- Syntax:
+- Simplifying arrow functions:
-  - when we can ommit parenthesys (only one arg)
   - `only one paramenter -> we can remove the parenthesys`
-  - when we can ommit curly braces (only one line)
-    - `only one line -> curly braces can removed & the return is implicit.`
+  - `only one line -> we can remove the curly braces & the return (return is implicit)`

 - "Traditional" vs "Arrow" functions